seankelliher/obama-scotus/README.md

 ## Installation and Setup Instructions

-(1) This is a static component.
-All you need is a web browser.
+This is a static component.
+Simply open the `index.html` file in your browser.
 However, component uses ES6 modules.
 Developing locally may require disabling your browser's local file restrictions.

-(2) Images in this repo are slightly larger in size than needed.
+Images in this repo are slightly larger in size than needed.
 They can be scaled to optimize loading.

 ## Reflection